Choosing the right plasterer

 You might think all plasterers do much the same work - but there are some plasterers who can just skim, others who can just render, so it’s really important to check.

-It’s best to choose a tradesman who has plenty of experience of doing your type of job.
-Depending on your project, you might want to ask each tradesman some of these questions:
+It’s best to choose a tradesperson who has plenty of experience of doing your type of job.
+Depending on your project, you might want to ask each tradesperson some of these questions:

 - Are you more experienced in working on new build projects, or on traditional (for example listed) buildings?